September 24, 2020

 Traditionally it ends in October/November, so it would be worthwhile considering your supply flows, storage requirements, and any fluctuations in demand that you foresee for your auto parts in the United States.
 If shipments can occur outside of peak season, valuable cost savings could be of benefit.

 Our automotive logistics experts at Crane Worldwide are here to help!
-Crane Worldwide Logistics has international automotive experience creating and managing complex supply chain solutions for the automotive industry from parts to finished vehicles to ensure our clients' operations are leaner, faster, and more cost-effective.
+Crane Worldwide Logistics has international automotive experience creating and managing complex supply chain solutions for the automotive industry from auto parts to finished vehicles to ensure our clients' operations are leaner, faster, and more cost-effective.
 Learn More

 CASE STUDY: Working in partnership with an electric vehicle manufacturer, we were able to identify the key challenges facing the organization's imports from China to the U.S.